 They say that money talks, but these days, it seems credit is more important than having plenty of cash at your disposal.
 Banks, lenders and many businesses are often more concerned with a good credit score than how much cash you currently have on hand.

 You might think you need a credit card or two to build your credit score, but this isn’t true.
-You can build credit without using your credit card, or even possessing one.
+Learn how to improve your credit score without using your credit card, or even possessing one.

 1. Ask Utility Companies and Rental Offices to Report Your Payment Behavior